 - Your personal doctor: They can determine if your stress is due to an anxiety disorder, a medical condition, or both and can refer you to a mental health professional, if necessary.

-- If an emergency, call a crisis hotline, or go to the nearest emergency room.
+- If it is an emergency, call a crisis hotline, or go to the nearest emergency room.